nithinsivaku/EntityLinker/README.md

 # EntityLinker
-This repository has different entity linking tools and performance of those tools against wikipedia ground truth.
+This repository contains code that has different entity linking tools and performance of those tools against wikipedia ground truth.

 # Required
 1. Java 1.8